 Reviews first-year grammar concepts and expands on vocabulary acquisition.
 Students practice integrating the four major language skills: listening, speaking, reading, and writing, and further develop their cultural competency by working on authentic material from the Spanish-speaking world.
 Oral communication is emphasized.
 Format includes extensive audio and Internet usage.
-Prerequisite: SPAN& 123 or permission of instructor.
+Recommended: SPAN&123 or permission of instructor.

 After completing this class, students should be able to:

 - Comprehend the target language spoken at average or rapid speeds by native and non-native speakers, which may include some idiomatic expressions and colloquialisms.

 - Communicate effectively in informal, open-ended situations, with appropriate grammar, using more complex sentence structures, idioms and vocabulary with clear pronunciation and intonation.

 - Express thoughts and ideas in writing in an organized manner through short compositions, using proper syntax, a variety of sentence structures, correct modes and tenses, with increased, complexity of expression, originality of ideas, use of idioms and precision in spelling and punctuation.

 - Discuss the similarities and differences among French-speaking cultures, demonstrating increased sensitivity and appreciation of these cultures' histories, customs, ideas, and values as compared to the student's own.

 - This awareness is demonstrated by students bringing outside experiences and research back to the class room for verbal and written discussion.